Atticus29/population-fragmentation/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

-### Run it on a local development server

-Install node pacakge manager (npm).
-Navigate into the project repo (using cd in your terminal).
-Type `npm install` and maybe go grab a coffee...

-Type `ng serve` to run a dev server.
-Navigate to `http://localhost:4200/` in a browser.
-The app will automatically reload if you change any of the source files.

 ### Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.